 - learn how to help people get the best from their meters

-An important milestone for this stage was the setting up of the Data and Communications Company, which will link 53 million smart electricity and gas meters in homes and small businesses with the business systems of energy suppliers, network operators and energy service companies.
-The Smart Meters Communications License was granted in September 2013.
+An important milestone for this stage was the setting up of the Data and Communications Company(DCC), which will link 53 million smart electricity and gas meters in homes and small businesses with the business systems of energy suppliers, network operators and energy service companies.
+The Smart Meters Communications License was granted to the DCC in September 2013.

 Main installation stage

-The main installation stage, when most consumers will have smart meters installed, will start in late 2015.
+The main installation stage, when most consumers will have smart meters installed, will start in 2016.
 Suppliers are obliged to complete the roll-out by the end of 2020 and they will decide how they deploy smart meters to their customers.

 Costs and funding

 Over the period to 2030, the installation of smart meters will provide £6.2 billion net benefits to the UK: the programme will cost £10.9 billion and provide £17.1 billion in benefits.
 The cost-benefits analysis can be found in our latest Impact Assessment.